alexandergall/onie-debian-nix-installer/README.md

      `chroot` environment of the root file system, then delete the file.
 The main purpose of this step is to allow for platform-dependent configurations.
-   * Install GRUB and add a boot menue entry to chain-load the ONIE installer
+   * Install GRUB and add a boot menu entry to chain-load the ONIE installer
    * Set the EFI boot order to prefer booting from the new partition
    * Reboot into the new system